-Raiffeisen NewInfrastructure ESG Equities is an equity fund whose investment objective is long-term capital arowth subject to higher risks.
-It invests at least 51% of the fund assets in the form of directly purchased individual securities in equities or in equity-equivalent securities from companies that are active in the sectors of industry, technology, telecommunications, utilities, energy, healthcare, and in other sectors for the development and maintenance of infrastructure.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
+The principles described in the section on the investment strategy apply to the entire securities holdings.
+Raiffeisen-ESG-Euro-Corporates is a bond fund.
+Its investment objective is, in particular, regular income.
+It invests at least 51% of the fund assets in the form of directly purchased individual securities in euro-denominated corporate bonds in the top rating classes (investment grade, or minimum ratings of Baa3 / Moody's, BBB- / Standard & Poor's or BBB- /Fitch).
+The bonds and money market instruments featured in the fund may be issued by sovereigns and/or supranational issuers as well as companies.
 The fund invests at least 80% of the fund assets in investments that are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.
 To this end, the fund invests exclusively in individual securities and money market instruments which are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives of the investment fund.
-When investing in units in investment funds, only units in investment funds may be purchased that have environmental and/or social characteristics or pursue sustainable investment (Art.
-8 and Art.
-9 of the Sustainable Finance Disclosure Regulation / Regulation (EU) 2019/2088).
 At least 51% of the fund assets are invested in (non Taxonomy-aligned) sustainable investments with environmental and social objectives.
-No investment shall be made in companies that are affected by the criteria in Article 12 (1) letters (a) through (g) of Delegated Regulation (EU) 2020/1818 (minimum standards for so-called "EU Paris-aligned Benchmarks").
+No investment shall be made in companies that are affected by the criteria in Article 12 (1) letters (a) through (g) of Delegated Regulation (EU) 2020/1818 (minimum standards for so-called "EU Parisaligned Benchmarks").
 Furthermore, derivative instruments that may enable or support speculative deals with food commodities are excluded from purchase.